6 Takeaways From The Nevada Democratic Debate

 Each sees the other as a threat.
 Nevada very well may be something of a winnowing process for the two.
 Buttigieg is the overall delegate leader after strong showings in Iowa and New Hampshire.
 Klobuchar gained a lot of momentum pulling out a surprise third-place finish in New Hampshire.

-Buttigieg needs Klobuchar to fade, so he can have a chance with her voters, and she needs him out of the way, so she can have a chance to continue her rise.
+Buttigieg needs Klobuchar to fade so he can have a chance with her voters, and she needs him out of the way so she can have a chance to continue her rise.

-4. Biden tried to say he's the most electable, really
+4. Biden tried to say he's the most electable, really.

-Despite finishing fourth and fifth in Iowa and New Hampshire, respectively, Biden was insisting he was the best candidate to beat Trump.
-So far, polls do continue to show him beating Trump by a wider margin than the other candidates, but, frankly, it's been the case in this campaign that the idea of Biden has been better than the reality.
+Despite finishing fourth and fifth in Iowa and New Hampshire, respectively, Biden was insisting that he is the best candidate to beat Trump.
+So far, polls do continue to show him beating Trump by a wider margin than the other candidates, but frankly, it has been the case in this campaign that the idea of Biden has been better than the reality.

-Biden had a strong moment when he went after Bloomberg on "Stop and Frisk," the controversial New York City policing policy that disproportionately targeted young men of color.
-But beyond that, there weren't many stand-out Biden moments.
-In fact, in this debate, he spoke fifth-most out of six candidates.
+Biden had a strong moment when he went after Bloomberg on "stop and frisk," the controversial New York City policing policy that disproportionately targeted young men of color.
+But beyond that, there weren't many standout Biden moments.
+In fact, in this debate, he spoke fifth most out of the six candidates.

 Biden and Bloomberg are competing for the same voters.
-The latest NPR/PBS NewsHour/Marist poll shows they pull equally from each other's supporters; they are the top second choices of the other's backers.
-So Nevada and, especially, South Carolina are critical for Biden to prove he should be the candidate moderates should coalesce around.
+The latest NPR/PBS NewsHour/Marist poll shows that they pull equally from each other's supporters; each is the top second choice of the other's backers.
+So Nevada and, especially, South Carolina are critical for Biden to prove he should be the candidate whom moderates should coalesce around.

-5. Sanders didn't do much to expand his base, but the chaos helps
+5. Sanders didn't do much to expand his base, but the chaos helps.

-Since campaigning in Iowa and winning New Hampshire, Sanders' demeanor has been subtly different than his usually fired-up persona.
+Since campaigning in Iowa and winning New Hampshire, Sanders has had a demeanor that has been subtly different from his usually fired-up persona.

 Apparently sensing he could really be the nominee, Sanders has conducted himself largely composed and calm.
 For so long, Sanders has been throwing stones from the outside, but suddenly, he's the inside man, the one with the best chance at the nomination.

 But in this debate, he reverted back to his irascible form.
-That's likely because he was on stage with a billionaire who has bypassed the traditional system of campaigning and stands for a lot of things Sanders is diametrically opposed to.
-Eventually, Sanders has to get back to a posture that doesn't scare the rest of the party, but he's got his base locked down, and the latest NPR/PBS NewsHour/Marist poll showed him expanding some.
+That's likely because he was onstage with a billionaire who has bypassed the traditional system of campaigning and stands for a lot of things Sanders is diametrically opposed to.
+Eventually, Sanders has to get back to a posture that doesn't scare the rest of the party, but he has his base locked down and the latest NPR/PBS NewsHour/Marist poll showed him expanding some.

 With moderates still not coalescing around a single candidate, the chaos works to Sanders' benefit.
 He very well could wind up with a plurality of pledged delegates at the convention.
 And that explains his position that the pledged-delegate leader should be the nominee, even though the party's rules require an absolute majority of delegates to secure the nomination.

-6. The person all of this helps most is Trump
+6. The person all of this helps the most is Trump.

 Trump and his team likely couldn't be happier seeing what they saw from this debate.
-Arguments of capitalism versus socialism; moderates unable to settle on one candidate; and overall squabbling are music to the Make America Great Again crowd's ears.
+Arguments about capitalism versus socialism, moderates unable to settle on one candidate and overall squabbling are music to the Make America Great Again crowd's ears.

 A long, drawn-out nomination contest — which everyone is now expecting — helps the president.
 The longer the prize is in play, the longer it takes for Democrats to focus on Trump, build the needed infrastructure for a national campaign and raise the necessary money to win.

-Trump got some good news out of the NPR/PBS NewsHour/Marist poll: 41% say the country is headed in the right direction, which is the highest in eight years of the poll; Trump has a 44% approval among registered voters; 54% approve of his handling of the economy; and 66% say the economy is working well for them personally.
+Trump got some good news out of the NPR/PBS NewsHour/Marist poll: 41% say the country is headed in the right direction, which is the highest in eight years of the poll; Trump has a 44% approval rating among registered voters; 54% approve of his handling of the economy; and 66% say the economy is working well for them personally.

 With those improving numbers and Democratic infighting, Trump and his team are liking their chances.